 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents prescribed antianxiety drugs.
-These drugs are commonly given to residents suffering from depression and anxiety.
+This is the percent of residents who were given antianxiety medications.
+Antianxiety drugs are given to patients suffering from depression and anxiety.

 Managing Depression Among Residents